-In 2019, the UK’s most recommended bed retailer, Dreams, set out on a journey with Netcall to replace its customer engagement platform with a single integrated solution.
+The UK’s most recommended bed retailer, Dreams, set out on a journey with Netcall to replace its customer engagement platform with a single integrated solution.
 Implementing the Liberty Platform, their aim was deliver a seamless experience across all service channels and elevate CX even further.

-Ken Ume, our Product Marketing Manager, spoke to Sam Johnson, Head of Customer Services at Dreams, about how Dreams is using technology to drive CX.
+We spoke to Sam Johnson, Head of Customer Services at Dreams, about how Dreams is using technology to drive CX.
 Sam worked with us to deploy Liberty Converse and Connect, and soon they will implement Liberty Create.

 What exactly does delivering great CX on a day-to-day basis mean to you at Dreams?

 From my perspective, great CX is something that’s personal and memorable (for the right reasons) and delivering a consistent level of service day in, day out, for all of our customers.